RedPotato46/Terpbuy-DS-Project-1/README.md

-#   Course Project - Terpbuy
+#  Terpbuy - Sales and Orders Analysis
 Have applied SQL & Python skills to help Terpbuy a global B2B & B2C business, to derive valuable and actionable business insights.

 ## Scenario